Menu

 Debbie Grindrod (Headteacher) Designated Safeguarding Lead

-Vic Ellinson (Pastoral Lead and Family Liaison-currently on Maternity Leave) Designated Safeguarding Lead
+Vic Ellinson (Pastoral Lead and Family Liaison) Designated Safeguarding Lead

 Claire Wardle (EYFS Lead) Designated Early Years Designated Safeguarding Lead